 Indiana County – Jimmy Stewart Museum: The borough of Indiana, Pennsylvania, honors its most famous native, actor Jimmy Stewart, with a museum in his honor.
 The museum sits in the heart of the downtown area where Stewart spent his childhood and chronicles his entire life, from his boyhood bedroom to his acting and military career.
 Find out more information on visiting the museum in my full article.

 Jefferson County – Gobbler’s Knob: Pennsylvania’s most famous event, Groundhog Day, takes place every year at Gobbler’s Knob in Punxsutawney.
 This strange tradition dates back 130 years and is something that everyone should do at least once.
-Find out more about visiting and my top tips for attending by clicking this link.
+Find out more about visiting in our full article about spending Groundhog Day in Punxsutawney, Pennsylvania.

 Lackawanna County – Steamtown National Historic Site: If you love trains, there are few better destinations in Pennsylvania than Steamtown National Historic Site in Scranton.
 Home to dozens of train engines and cars, along with an extensive museum of train-related items, this is a great place to wander for hours.
 Better yet, on select days, you can take a ride on one of the museum’s historic trains.
 For more information, check out my full article on this amazing historic site.